 2. This includes several religious songs important to them.

-A number of other musicians collaborated, both instrumental and vocal, by bringing their wealth of training, experience and skills to this project to create this album.
-Individual webpages are included for each participant on of this website giving their credits.
+A number of other musicians collaborated, both instrumental and vocal, bringing their wealth of training, experience and skills to this project to create this album.
+A webpage of credits is included for each participant.

 Work on this album was divided into 2 phases:

 Phase I of this project began immediately in 1998.
-After my mother's death work slowed, and then a major hiatus between phase I and phase II because of preemptions of life.
+After my mother's death work slowed, and then a major hiatus began in about 2004 because of preemptions of life.

-Mr. Goettee and Ms. Gerber-Salins began working with the traditional congregational hymns and songs they grew up with.
+Mr. Goettee and Ms. Gerber-Salins began working to record these traditional congregational hymns and songs they both grew up with.
 Ms. Gerber-Salins was producer, vocal harmony arranger on several hymns, audio engineer, and a significant duet partner on most numbers.
 Thus the singing is a mix of solo, duet, and multi-part harmony parts.
 Ms. Gerber-Salins' voice is part of most numbers, and she also sings the lead on her arrangement of Were You There.

-Phase II began the beginning of 2019, when David was able to focus on completing this project.
-David assumed the Producer's rule, and David returned to working with Mr. Bill McElroy at his new studio, who became Associate Producer, and recording engineer.
+Phase II began in January 2019, when David was able to focus on completing this project.
+David assumed the Producer's rule, and David returned to working with Mr. Bill McElroy at his new studio, with Bill as Associate Producer, and recording engineer.

 In this album, all hymns and songs are public domain, except:

 The author and composer of Welcome Home gave permission for this project to arrange and record her song as part of Hymns and Songs for Living.

 The composer of Welcome Home previously wrote several other religious songs.
-Planning is just envisioned on how to create arrangements for each of them and record a small album containing all her songs.
+The plan is to create arrangements for each of them and record a small album containing those several other of her songs.